UseCarousel/InternChallengeMac/README.md

 4. Example commands/usage

 ## Evaluation Criteria
+The most important thing here is just the core functionality working.
+While we will be very impressed on the completion of any of the optional features, it is much better to have the core features working well, than have many features working at 60%.
+However, all the below will be considered:
    - Functionality of required features
    - Code quality and organization
    - Problem-solving approach
    - Documentation quality
    - Handling of edge cases
    - Creative solutions to API limitations

 Remember: This is an open-ended challenge.
+You are encouraged to use all available resources (the internet, other git repos, AI, whatever you think will help you).
 While there are required elements, how you approach them and what additional features you choose to implement is up to you.
 We're interested in seeing your problem-solving process and technical creativity.

 ## Notes
 - You are not expected to implement all optional features